 One-to-One Training (2-hours)

-After the initial group training, you will receive two 1-hour 1-2-1 sessions, one with Adrian and one with Rachael, scheduled to suit your availability over a 2-week period.
+After the initial group training, you will receive two one-hour 1-2-1 sessions, one with Adrian and one with Rachael, scheduled to suit your availability over a two-week period.
 These sessions will focus on your specific editing and printing needs and any issues you have with your setup.
 We will provide you with samples of various fine art papers for you to work with during this period.

 We will send you a pack containing a range of examples that illustrate the topics covered in the initial group training sessions.